vmodi20/FluProCAD/README.md

 # FluProCAD
-Computational modelling workflow to analyze the effect of mutations on thermodynamic and optical properties in fluorescent proteins
+Computational modelling workflow to model fluorescent proteins and analyze the effect of mutations on thermodynamic properties.